Eye of GNOME

-Eye of GNOME is the official and default image viewer for the GNOME desktop environment, where it is also known as Image Viewer.
+Eye of GNOME is the former default image viewer for the GNOME desktop environment, where it had also been known as Image Viewer.
+It has been superseded by Loupe in GNOME 45.
 There is also another official image viewer for GNOME called gThumb that has more advanced features like image organizing and image editing functions.

 Eye of GNOME provides basic effects for improved viewing, such as zooming, full-screen, rotation, and transparent image background control.
 It also has many official plug-ins to extend its features or change its behavior.

 File formats

 Eye of GNOME supports the following file formats: